wttech/bobcat/CONTRIBUTING.md

 ### Description

 Describe your changes in the pull request.
-Also, make your commit messages speak for themselves.
+Also, make your commit messages speak for themselves (you can read more about that [here](https://chris.beams.io/posts/git-commit/).

 ### Styleguide